detra-lab/eslint-config/README.md

       ```
     </details>

 3. Use the ESLint CLI to check supported files.
-Drop this line into your `package.json`, under the `scripts` property:
+Add the following line to your `package.json` under the `scripts` property:

    ```diff
    {